A Fibonacci analogue of the two's complement numeration system: Abstract

 \section{Abstract}

-With the two's complement notation of signed integers, the fundamental arithmetic operations of addition, subtraction, and multiplication are identical to those for unsigned binary numbers.
-In this work, we consider a Fibonacci-equivalent of the two's complement notation allowing to represent nonnegative and negative integers.
-We show that addition in this numeration system can be done similarly as the sum of Fibonacci representation of nonnegative integers with a deterministic finite-state machine provided by Berstel.
-Finally, we show that the Fibonacci's complement numeration system is characterized by the fact of being an increasing bijection between $\mathbb{Z}$ and some language.
+Using the classic two's complement notation of signed integers, the fundamental arithmetic operations of addition, subtraction, and multiplication are identical to those for unsigned binary numbers.
+We introduce a Fibonacci-equivalent of the two's complement notation and we show that addition in this numeration system can be performed by a deterministic finite-state transducer.
+The result is based on the Berstel adder, which performs addition of the usual Fibonacci representations of nonnegative integers and for which we provide a new constructive proof.
+Moreover, we characterize the Fibonacci-equivalent of the two's complement notation as an increasing bijection between $\mathbb{Z}$ and a~particular language.